 In January 2018, Claressa Shields' boxing gloves were enshrined in the International Boxing Hall of Fame.

-On June 22, 2018, Claressa Shields defeated Hanna Gabriel by unanimous decision, winning the vacant WBA and inaugural IBF middleweight belts, breaking the record for becoming a two-weight world champion in the fewest professional fights.
+On June 22, 2018, Claressa Shields defeated Hanna Gabriel by unanimous decision, winning the vacant WBA and inaugural IBF middleweight belts.
+She broke the record for becoming a two-weight world champion in the fewest professional fights.

-On December 8, 2018, Claressa Shields' fight aired on HBO, her first appearance on the network, a fight which was a part of the last boxing card to occur on HBO.
-She faced Femke Hermans outboxing her all 10 rounds for a unanimous decision victory.
+On December 8, 2018, Claressa Shields' fight aired on HBO, her first appearance on the network.
+She faced Femke Hermans and won by unanimous decision.

 From 2017 to 2018, Claressa Shields held the World Boxing Council (WBC) and International Boxing Federation (IBF) female super middleweight titles.